-Homophones are words that are pronounced alike, but have different meanings and often different spellings.
+Homophones are words that are pronounced alike but have different meanings and often different spellings.
 Common homophones include to, too, and two; there, they’re, and their; weather and whether; plain and plane; and so on.
-For this game, use a homophone in a sentence and challenge each other to spell it with its correct use.
+If you’re not careful, it can certainly get confusing!
+For this interactive grammar game for kids, use a homophone in a sentence and challenge each other to spell it with its correct use.
 If you’re feeling extra creative, use both homophones in the same sentence.

 Dad: “I don’t know whether the weather will be nice enough for baseball.”